- by Daniel

 And the extensive testing and research that Simba carries out is evident here.

-As there are 7 different support layers to cater for the different demands your body places on the different parts of the mattress.
+As there are 7 different support layers to cater for the different demands your body places on different parts of the mattress.

-Which is great for keeping your weight evenly distributed as you sleep and taking the pressure off your body.
+Which is great for keeping your body weight evenly distributed as you sleep and taking the pressure off your body.

-Is It Good For Your Back?
+So, Is It Good For Your Back?